List of Kiff episodes

 Kiff is an animated musical comedy television series created by Lucy Heavens and Nic Smal and produced by Disney Television Animation in association with Titmouse, Inc. It follows the lives of two friends, Kiff Chatterley, an anthropomorphic squirrel, and Barry Buns, an anthropomorphic rabbit, who find themselves in various shenanigans around the fictional city of Table Town.
 The series debuted on March 10, 2023, on Disney Channel.
-56 episodes of Kiff have been broadcast across two seasons.
-The second season of the series premiered on Disney Channel on March 15, 2025, with a third season forthcoming.
+60 episodes of Kiff have been broadcast across two seasons.
+The second season premiered on March 15, 2025, with a third season and third special forthcoming.